-Social Security is enormous and complex, paying out more than $112 billion a month to some 66 million retirees, people with disabilities and their family members.
-It's wildly popular: A May 2021 AARP survey found that 85 percent of older adults strongly oppose cutting benefits to help reduce the federal budget deficit.
-And it's critical to older Americans’ financial health, providing a majority of family income for around half of people age 65 and older.
+Social Security is enormous and complex, paying out more than $114 billion a month to nearly 67 million retirees, people with disabilities and their family members in September 2023.
+It's wildly popular: According to a June 2023 AARP study, 96 percent of U.S. adults view Social Security as an important government program and 71 percent say its value grew amid the economic shocks of COVID-19 and high inflation.
+And it's critical to older Americans’ financial health, providing a majority of family income for 2 in 5 people ages 65 and older.

 Given Social Security's importance, concerns about its current and future state are understandable and widespread.
 Some of those worries, and the many changes to the program in its eight-plus decades, have given rise to misconceptions about how it is funded and how it works.
 Here are the facts behind 10 of the most stubborn Social Security myths.